 I find it amazing that after 4 years, this book remains on Amazon’s most read!
 That in it of itself should attest to the value in this book.

-Here are just a few of the reviews on this book:
+Here are just a few of the reviews on this book on Amazon.

 The Not So Good